(Read about the 2010 lyric change below).

 Lightfoot wrote the song as a tribute to the ship, the sea, and the men who lost their lives that night.
 When asked recently what he thought his most significant contribution to music was, he said it was this song, which he often refers to as "The Wreck".
 In spite of its unlikely subject matter, the song climbed to #2 on the Billboard pop charts and remains one the most stirring topical ballads ever written, and a highlight of every Lightfoot concert.
 See the song lyrics below.

-This year, 2015, marks the 40th anniversary of the shipwreck.
+2015 marked the 40th anniversary of the shipwreck.
 Every year, on November 10th and the days leading up to it, there are commemorative services and other programs to remember the ship and the men who lost their lives.
-You can find information about some of this year's events at these websites: the Great Lakes Shipwreck Museum, the Lake Superior Marine Museum Association, and the Dossin Great Lakes Museum (Detroit Historical Society) (the last site not yet updated for 2015).
-There is also a memorial service at Mariners' Church as part of the 11am service on the preceding Sunday.
+You can find information about the 2016 events, at these websites: the Great Lakes Shipwreck Museum, the Lake Superior Marine Museum Association, the Dossin Great Lakes Museum (Detroit Historical Society), and the Great Lakes Historical Society/National Museum of the Great Lakes.
+There is also a memorial service at Mariners' Church as part of the 11am service on November 13th: Church calendar.
+(Usually this service is on the Sunday preceding the 10th, but this year it is on the following Sunday.

 Find the song on: